Nghiait123456/GolangAdvance/OOP/README.md

 Inheritance is an integral part of OOP languages, allowing properties of one class to be inherited by the other.
 With OOP languages, class inheritance is a familiar concept. </br>

-Golang has a flexible and powerful inheritance approach, it is based on embedded struct and interface.
-I have a detailed dissection of this problem: todo add link after fix syntax: ....
+Golang does not support inheritance directly, however it has a powerful and flexible inheritance approach, it is based on embedded structure and interface.
+I have a detailed link dissect this problem: </br>

 ## Polymorphism <a name="polymorphism"></a>